 During a single day, a team of 11 or 12 individuals were able to come together as a team, learn about improved collaboration and communication through experiential learning, understand about the 3 ways of DevOps, and understand the value of Lean thinking, visualisation and sharing knowledge.

 The Phoenix Project at University of Auckland

-As part of the University of Auckland's changes within IT we ran two initial Phoenix Project simulations for two teams at the fore of these changes.
+As part of the University of Auckland's changes within IT we ran four Phoenix Project simulations for teams at the fore of these changes.
 There was, as usual, some trepidation from the teams, some not really sure why they were there or what they might get out of it.
 However, it soon transpired that things were going well, when one of the team members stated that they didn't want to stop for lunch as the simulation was "too much fun".

 At the end of the end of the two days, we received the following statements, "Yesterday's simulation was awesome, I'd really recommend it to anyone trying to embed devops thinking", "...it really was a good way to see exactly how working together in a systematic way delivers results" and "Was great James especially getting the business aspect into the simulation which resulted in technical work.
 The share price and profits really resonated well to the outcomes and work the teams could deliver.
 Something to ponder about whilst we push work through our backlog."

 When we ran the simulation for the University of Canterbury, non-IT business partners were engaged as well, to create an end to end understanding of the new ways of working.
 As Angie Callis, HR Advisor, puts it: